neuralfirings/JianZiPu/README.md

 ## Usage as a Font

 To use the font, install `/dist/JianZiPu.otf` file.
-You will still need a converter since the font itself uses unicodes in the 58000 range (per its html entity)
+You will still need a compiler since the font itself uses unicodes in the 58000 range (per its html entity)

-You can access the converter here: https://neuralfirings.github.io/jianzipu/
+You can access the compiler here: https://neuralfirings.github.io/jianzipu/

 You type in the string (e.g., `3ks(7)`), and then copy/paste the compiled characters.

 You can also use the unicodes themselves, but this might get a bit unweildy.

-## Font Mechanics
+## Technical Documentation

 This is the part where we go into the nitty gritty of how this font works, and how you can contribute in this project.